 - Likewise Zatanna goes out of her way to antagonize Raven and anyone else on the chaos side of Order Versus Chaos while in the Eldritch Enclave despite the fact such behavior can lead to her expulsion (which is functionally a death sentence).

-- Fate Worse than Death: Slade is sent to Hell.
+- Fate Worse Than Death: Slade is sent to Hell.

 - First Name Basis: Most of Team Black Magic.
 In addition, by the second story, Raven calls every member of the Titans by their real name, even in front of her team and her commanding officer, and in public.

-- Gaining The Will To Kill: Raven's Ascension causes her to become darker in mind and body - this is marked by her decision to mentally kill Dr. Light via Go Mad from the Revelation at the end of the first story to prevent him from harming anyone else, though she regrets this when she realises that the Titans wanted to interrogate him.
+- Gaining The Will To Kill: Raven's Ascension causes her to become darker in mind and body - this is marked by her decision to mentally kill Dr. Light via Go Mad from the Revelation at the end of the first story to prevent him from harming anyone else, though she regrets this when she realizes that the Titans wanted to interrogate him.

 - Implausible Deniability: Raven catches Jinx robbing a jewelry store and this trope goes both ways.

 Raven: "And what, exactly, is your purpose here?
 Well?"

 Jinx: (With bags of stolen jewelry in hand) "I?
 I was just taking a midnight stroll.
 And what are you doing here, Ms. Titan, hmm?"

 Jinx: "Well, how else would I window shop?"